enthussb/software-development-101/README.md

 # Software-Development-101
-This repository contains all the resources/tips that will help you to become a professional &amp; pragmatic software developer.
+This repository contains all the resources & best-practices that will help you to become a professional &amp; pragmatic software developer.

 ## Programming Paradigms
 * [4 Programming Paradigms In 40 Minutes - OO, functional, logical, and procedural](https://youtu.be/cgVVZMfLjEI)